rtek1000/DDS-915-DIY/README.md

 - PID type temperature control is used

-- The biggest consumption of resources is the OLED display (0.96 inches) on the I2C bus.
+- The biggest consumption of resources is the OLED display (0.96 inches) on the I2C bus

+- The temperature conversion of the thermocouple sensor is accurate, but not faithful.
+The gun has common wires and it would be necessary to use cold junction sensors, but it is suitable for home use

+- Care must be taken due to the high working temperature, it is generally necessary to leave above 400°C 450°C in this scheme so that the gun duct does not clog

 ### Hardware